ambrosia13/ForgetMeNot-Shaders/README.md

 ## credits

 Forget-me-not wouldn't have gotten as far as it did without the support of various people across the Canvas and shaderLABS communities.
 Special thanks to:
-Forget-me-not wouldn't have gotten as far as it did without the support of various people across the Canvas and shaderLABS communities.
-Special thanks to:

 - [fewizz](https://github.com/fewizz), for bringing Canvas into modern versions as the developer of Can-Pipe!
 Additionally, they made many invaluable contributions to Forget-me-not itself, including the high quality raytracer and countless bug fixes and reports